ansegura7/ansegura7/README.md

 ## Hi there 👋

-My name is Andres Segura Tinoco.
+My name is Andrés Segura-Tinoco.
 I was born in Colombia and grew up in Venezuela.
-Currently, I am a 1st-year Computer Science PhD student at Universidad Autónoma de Madrid.
+Currently, I am a second-year Computer Science PhD student in the IRG at the Universidad Autónoma de Madrid.

 :books: My research interests are in the fields of:
 - Explainable Artificial Intelligence (XAI)
-- Recommender Systems
+- (Argument-based) Recommender Systems
 - Machine Learning and Deep Learning
 - NLP and Argument Mining